shivang1305/netflixgpt/README.md

 - Custom hook for each different category movie API call
 - Getting random movie from the movie list as the main movie to play its trailer.
 - Saving all the movies data in the redux store and fetching the data into the UI from the store
+- Made a the video autoplay in loop in the background of the browse page